kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If the pod eviction fails, e.g. due to a blocking PodDisruptionBudget, the `.status.podEvictionStatus.failedAPIEvictionCounter` is incremented and the pod is added back to the queue with exponential backoff (maximum approx. 15 minutes).
-If there is a positive progress update in the `.status.heartbeatTime` of the EvictionRequest, it will cancel the API-initated eviction.

 ### Pod and EvictionRequest API